sjmikler/pytorch-symbolic/docs/Reference/functions_utility.md

 because then CPU does its work before GPU finishes kernel computation.

-Recommended, overhead-free way to use custom functions is to write yourself an ``nn.Module`` that does the same as the function.
-Then you can use it as usually without sacrificing performance.
+Recommended, overhead-free way to use custom functions is to write yourself an ``nn.Module`` that does the same as your function of choice.
+Then you can use the model without sacrificing performance.

 ::: pytorch_symbolic.functions_utility
 	options: